faberNovel/CodeSnippet_iOS/README.md

 ### Publish your snippet

+Run `bundle exec fastlane generate_summary` to update the `CodeSnippet.md` file.
 Create a PR once you are done.
-Thanks for contributing 😊
+Thanks for contributing! 😊

 > You must be in the Fabernovel Github team for contributing.